1966 Corvair Corsa -

 The

-Gary Aube sent me a link to a 66 Corvair Corsa at this internet site http://www.classiccarmall.com/carsfs/sale2463.htm
+Gary Aube sent me a link to a 66 Corvair Corsa that was for sale in Texas, this

 CLASSIC FOR